 1. Follow Your Surgeon’s Guidelines

-Dr. Bell and Dr. Mulholland have decades of experience in cosmetic surgery, having performed thousands of procedures, including rhinoplasty.
-They will advise you on the best steps to take to encourage a speedy, complication-free rhinoplasty recovery, which will include how to best minimize the appearance of swelling.
+Dr. Bell has decades of experience in cosmetic surgery, having performed thousands of procedures, including rhinoplasty.
+He will advise you on the best steps to take to encourage a speedy, complication-free rhinoplasty recovery, which will include how to best minimize the appearance of swelling.
 These steps may include the use of medications for pain management.
-Follow their instructions closely.
+Follow his instructions closely.